dkwgit/IntroToDevopsInAWS/README.md

    - [For Windows](https://gitforwindows.org/)
 1. [Setup an AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
    - register it to YOURGMAIL+mainAWSAccount@gmail.com

 The suffix after '+' lets you spin off an apparently new email address everytime you need to.
-Since every AWS account you create needs a unique address, this lets you use one email address and still have multiple email identities.
-Gmail will still deliver to YOURGMAIL@gmail.com, it ignores the +suffix.
+Since every AWS account you create needs a unique address, this lets you use one email address and still have multiple email accounts in AWS (you'll want to do this as you get more advanced in AWS).
+Gmail will still deliver to YOURGMAIL@gmail.com, it ignores the '+suffix'.
 I don't know if other email providers do this.
 Use whatever suffix scheme suits you.
 1. [Get Visual Studio Code](https://code.visualstudio.com)
 1. [Install the AWS CLI]( https://awscli.amazonaws.com/AWSCLIV2.msi)
 1. Install the AWS Extensions: